bushwifi/otp-project/README.md

 # otp-project
-onr time password using pyhton i use google authenticator time authentication
+one time password using pyhton i use google authenticator time authentication do pip install time pip install pyotp